'He feels he is superior': Kiwi SailGP star sensationally dropped on eve of final

 Robertson, who sailed for the Chinese team in season one before joining the Spanish crew, will now turn his attention to making a splash in season three with Team Canada, who will be sailing their inaugural SailGP campaign next season.

-Spain go into this weekend's final regatta in fourth place on 43 points, eight points being thrid-placed Japan and one point ahead of New Zealand.
+Spain go into this weekend's final regatta in fourth place on 43 points, eight points behind third-placed Japan and one point ahead of New Zealand.

-The table could see a shake up after the five fleet races in San Francisco are completed on Sunday afternoon, with the team at the top of the table bagging eight points - with the points total decreasing by one as you go down the ladder.
+The table could see a shake up after the five fleet races in San Francisco are completed, with the team at the top of the table bagging eight points - with the points total decreasing by one as you go down the ladder.

-While neither Spain nor New Zealand can jump into the top three on points gained in the regatta, should one of the top three have an issue with their boat and be unable to sail in Sunday's grand final, the next best team will take their place in Sunday's $1 million shootout.
+While neither Spain nor New Zealand can jump into the top three on points gained in the regatta, should one of the top three have an issue with their boat and be unable to sail in Monday's grand final, the next best team will take their place in the $1 million shootout.

 Watch the SailGP grand final live this Sunday 27 & Monday 28 March.
 Coverage from 10am on Sky Sport and free-to-air on nzherald.co.nz/sailgp